mhhollomon/gcp-site-redeploy-function/README.md

 ### Step 4.
 Set Environment Variables for the Install Scripts

-Set the following environment variables in your current shell.
+**These now need to be in secrets.
+Updated instructions to follow** Set the following environment variables in your current shell.
 If you are not using the email integration the `EMAIL_API_KEY` does not need to be set.